 - The Gherkin

 This iconic landmark truly offers the wow factor.
 With a breath-taking, 360-degree view of London, delivering your vows takes on extra special meaning.
-Wedding ceremonies at 30 St Mary Axe, The Gherkin’s official address, are held on Level 39 with panoramic views of the city.
+Wedding ceremonies at 30 St Mary Axe, aka The Gherkin, are held on Level 39 with panoramic views of the city.
 After the serious business, you and your wedding party can make their way 180 metres up to the glass dome where food and drinks are served.
 The venue hosts 140 seated people, or 260 standing guests.
 Once darkness falls and your guests can dance the night away in a room filled with the twinkling lights of the City far below.

 - Hampton Court Palace